 i.
 David's state of heart in the intervening year is reflected in Psalm 32:1-5: Blessed is he whose transgression is forgiven, whose sin is covered.
 Blessed is the man to whom the Lord does not impute iniquity, and in whose spirit there is no guile.
 When I kept silent, my bones grew old through my groaning all day long.
 For day and night Your hand was heavy upon me; my vitality was turned into the drought of summer.
 I acknowledged my sin to You, and my iniquity I have not hidden.
 I said, "I will confess my transgressions to the Lord," and You forgave the iniquity of my sin.

 ii.
 Psalm 32 shows that David was under intense conviction during this time and that all the joy in his life evaporated away.
 David knew the stress and agony of living a double, false life.
 He found no relief until he repented and got right with God again.
 "The better the man the dearer the price he pays for a short season of sinful pleasure."
 (Meyer)

 iii.
 David was in that terrible place where he had too much sin in him to be happy in God, but he had too much of God in him to happy in sin.
-Because David was a man after God's heart, God will draw David to repentance and restoration.
+Because David was a man after God's heart, God drew David to repentance and restoration.